nsursock/crackingdacode-node18/src/blog/just-solution.md

 ---
-title: What Do You Mean A Really
+title: How Can We Attain
-title2: Relaxed And Just Solution?
+title2: Genuine Serenity and a Fair Solution?
-description: Business is about solving problems.
-You have a burning issue and someone will find a cure.
-So, what's the hint for humanity to become the best version of itself?
+description: In the realm of business, the essence lies in problem-solving.
+Thus, what harbors the key for humanity to ascend to its zenith forever?
 author: Nicolas Sursock
 date: 2019-06-09T14:32:01Z
 location: Paris, France
 featured: https://images.unsplash.com/photo-1590588935033-47cf2a942394?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop
-tags: [Life, Business, Humor, Wellness, Entertainment, blog]
+tags: [Philosophy, Science, Culture, Wellness, Society, blog, featured]
 layout: layouts/post.njk
 protection: 29.95
 lantern:
-  - text: The code was discovered in late 2015 after 15 years of hard work and free association.
-It was located in a song by Serge Gainsbourg.
+  - text: The code was unveiled in late 2015 after fifteen years of dedicated work and free association.
+It was found within a song by Serge Gainsbourg.
-  - text: Its magic power is to free you, make you lighthearted and help you meditate.
-But it's not clear yet what else the code can do.
+  - text: Its enchanting capability lies in rendering everything as lucid as a song.
+However, the full extent of the code's potential remains to be elucidated.
-  - text: A series of articles will be written that aim to decipher the code.
-For example, it might mean that dissuasion could create a perfect society.
+  - text: A series of upcoming articles will seek to unravel the code's meaning, including its potential implication that dissuasion could lead to a utopian society.
-  - text: The code is a word located in the last paragraph of this article.
-Fans of Led Zeppelin will find it easily.
+  - text: The code is a single word situated in the final paragraph of this article.
+Your dreamy soul will set sail for a distant sky.
 track: Just
 versions:
   - artist: Radiohead